History of the Metropolitan Police: 21st century

-2000-2009
+2000–2009

 The service continued to be overseen directly by the Home Secretary until 2000, when the newly created Greater London Authority was given responsibility to oversee the force, through the Metropolitan Police Authority.
 The MPA is made up of members appointed by the Mayor of London and the London Assembly, and several independent members.
 Parts of the Met district outside Greater London, such as Ewell, Loughton and Waltham Cross. were removed and added to the forces of surrounding counties.
 The Metropolitan Police Commissioner is still appointed by the Home Secretary.
 Thames Division was renamed the Marine Support Unit in 2001 and then the Marine Policing Unit in 2008.

 In an attempt to control crowds during the 2001 May Day protest, the service employed the tactic of "kettling", and were criticised for detaining bystanders for long periods of time.
-That year also saw the dismembered body of a young boy believed to have been between the ages of four and seven found floating in the River Thames, named by police as Adam in the absence of a confirmed identity.
+That year, the dismembered body of a young boy believed to have been between the ages of four and seven was found floating in the River Thames, and named by police as Adam in the absence of a confirmed identity.
 During the investigation, a police commander and a detective chief inspector met with Nelson Mandela.
 The case was never solved.
 An internal report in 2002 arising from Operation Tiberius found that "Organised criminals were able to infiltrate Scotland Yard at will by bribing corrupt officers".
 Demonstrators protesting against the Hunting Act 2004 outside the Palace of Westminster in 2004 were involved in violent confrontations with Metropolitan Police officers.